telefonicaid/fiware-sth-comet/README.md

 This project is part of [FIWARE](http://www.fiware.org).

 Any feedback on this documentation is highly welcome, including bugs, typos or things you think should be included but aren't.
-You can use [github issues](https://github.com/telefonicaid/fiware-sth-comet/issues/new) to provide feedback.
+You can use [GitHub issues](https://github.com/telefonicaid/fiware-sth-comet/issues/new) to provide feedback.

 You can find the Users & Developers Manual and the Installation & Administration Manual on [readthedocs.org](https://fiware-sth-comet.readthedocs.org)